wildfly/quickstart/ejb-multi-server/README.md

 ## System Requirements

-The application this project produces is designed to be run on WildFly Application Server 11 or later.
+The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
-See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is ${build.requirements}.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

 ## Start with a Clean Server Install

-It is important to start with a clean version of WildFly before testing this quickstart.
-Be sure to unzip or install a fresh WildFly instance.
+It is important to start with a clean version of ${product.name} before testing this quickstart.
+Be sure to unzip or install a fresh ${product.name} instance.

-## Use of WILDFLY_HOME
+## Use of ${jboss.home.name}

-In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
-The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

 ## Add the Application Users